c3lang/c3-web/docs/implementation-details/specification.md

 ```

 Each declared name is a value of type `fault`.
 Fault values are used as the *excuse* of an empty optional and are described further under *Optionals and faults*.

+The `fault` type has the alignment, size, and underlying representation of `uptr`.
+The zero fault value — the absence of a fault — may be produced implicitly by casting from `null` or from `{}`.
+An optional constructed from the zero fault value carries the fault state but holds no useful underlying value; subsequent operations on it propagate the fault and produce unspecified underlying values.

 ### Optional types